Accelerating Quantum Eigensolver Algorithms With Machine Learning: Accelerating Quantum Algorithms with Machine Learning

 \subsection{Implementation Details}

 Our implementation is divided into three parts (data collection, training and optimisation) and is written in Python 3.10.12.
 The rest of the requirements are derived from the rules of the 2024 Quantum Algorithm Grand Challenge (QAGC2024), with one exception: we utilised GPU during the training phase of our models while keeping them relatively small to be able to deploy them on desktop CPU.
-We used the Python library \textit{QURI Parts}\footnote{\href{https://pypi.org/project/quri-parts/}{https://pypi.org/project/quri-parts/}} to simulate and access QC.
+We used the Python library \textit{QURI Parts}\footnote{\href{https://pypi.org/project/quri-parts/}{https://pypi.org/project/quri-parts/}} to simulate the QC.

 \paragraph{Quantum Algorithm Grand Challenge Description. } Participants in the 2024 Quantum Algorithm Grand Challenge (QAGC2024) were tasked with challenging the \adapt{} Algorithm~\cite{ADAPTQSCI2023}, a quantum-classical hybrid approach designed to compute the ground states and energies of many-body quantum Hamiltonians (\subsectref{sec:vqa}).
 The challenge specifically focuses on optimising a quantum algorithm for solving a \(28\)-qubit system under several constraints (see full list~\cite{restrictions2024}).
 These constraints included a specific machine specification (CPU, 16 GB RAM), a practical time limit of \(6 \times 10^5\) seconds to ensure all solutions could be evaluated within a reasonable timeframe and a shots limit of \(10^7\) due to the high cost of quantum computer execution.
-Participants were required to make essential use of quantum computers, as the goal was a quantum competition, and current classical algorithms do not scale efficiently for systems with \(28\) or more qubits.
+Participants were required to make essential use of quantum computers, as the goal was a quantum competition, and current classical algorithms do not scale efficiently for systems with many ($\gtrsim 50$) qubits.

 Furthermore, participants were instructed to output only the energy level of the ground state, calculated using the quantum algorithm of choice.
-Exact calculations of the ground-state energy using methods like the Bethe ansatz were prohibited, as such methods do not scale well for larger systems (\(28\) qubits or more).
+Exact calculations of the ground-state energy using methods like the Bethe ansatz were prohibited, as such methods are either inefficient or do not work for general systems.
 Additionally, participants were not allowed to hard-code initial parameters or hyperparameters to ensure adaptability to new Hamiltonians.
-That constraint ensured that the prosposed solution is generic and not tailored for a specific Hamiltonian or subset of problems.
+That constraint ensures that the proposed solution is generic and not tailored for a specific Hamiltonian or subset of problems.